 Smith currently serves as president elect for the International Association of Jesuit Business Schools (IAJBS) and is on the Board of Trustees for the Globally Responsible Leadership Initiative (GRLI).
 She also serves on the Innovation Committee for the Association to Advance Colleges and Schools of Business (AACSB), participating in strategic dialogue around DEI, technology and the impact of business education on society.
 Smith is a founding member of Women in Business Education (WiBE) and former chair of the AACSB’s Women in Management Education (WAME) affinity group.
 She was named to the LA 500 “Most Influential People in Los Angeles” in 2020, 2021 and 2022 (LA Business Journal).

-Smith joined LMU on June 1, 2018, from Clarkson University in upstate New York, where she served as dean of the David D. Reh School of Business.
-As a tenured professor of consumer and organizational studies, she held the Elmer Gates Endowed Professorship for Innovation Culture.
-In her last five years at Clarkson, Smith was instrumental in growing a diverse faculty; developing new programs; merging two business schools; fundraising for student start-up funds, two new endowed faculty chairs, and the naming of the school.
-She successfully led the school through AACSB, ABET, CAHME, and Middle States accreditations.
-Smith also co-led the design and development of a boundary-spanning innovation hub and an innovation initiative at Clarkson with the dean of engineering.
+Prior to joining LMU in 2018, Smith served as dean of the David D. Reh School of Business at Clarkson University where she held the Elmer D. Gates Endowed Professor of Innovative Business Culture.
+At Clarkson, Smith was instrumental in growing a diverse faculty; developing new programs; merging two business schools; naming the business school; and funding student start-ups, two endowed faculty chairs, and co-leading the design and development of a boundary-spanning Innovation Initiative with the dean of engineering.

-Smith earned her Ph.D. and her M.A. in organizational communication at USC and a B.A. in communication studies at the University of Texas, Arlington.
+Smith earned a Ph.D. in organizational communication from USC and a B.A. in communication studies from the University of Texas, Arlington.
 Her personal interests include traveling, kayaking, golfing, playing tennis, and spending time with her husband and grandchildren.